Connduit/ReflectiveLoader-TODO-Rename-/README.md

 ### Glossary
 - DLL Shell: a dll that can be ran as if it was shellcode (if you know how to run it).
 It is structurally a DLL but packaged and executed like sRDI shellcode.
 It is a DLL + metadata + loader code bundled into a custom module format that still "appears" as a normal dll on disk
 - reflective loading = manual mapping + finding the entry point within the pe file
 - manual mapping = loading a DLL manually (by yourself) instead of letting Windows do it for u (via LoadLibrary)
+- TLS Callbacks: a function pointer stored in the PE file's .tls directory.
+The function pointer must point to a valid executable memory address.
+TLS Callbacks are for calling other functions before DllMain is called.
+A non-malicous example would be if the DLL has CRT functions, the compiler/linker might determine a TLS Callback is needed to initialize the CRT enviroment so the DLL has access to CRT functions (like printf) by the time DllMain is called